k8af/fvtt-buster-Dockerfile/README.md

 * Send any docker output to standard output it into a file called "build.log"
 * It tooks several minutes to download all parts from internet. (depends on your inet connection)

 > #docker build -t fvtt-deb10-slim .
-1> build.log
+1>build_status.log 2>build_error.log
 >

-#### Run or start a container in the background
+#### Run and start container in the background (access by published port 12345)
 Considering the docker volumes specification, we will share our "/opt/fvtt/xfer/" directory with our new container volume "/srv/foundry/xfer".
-If all is fine now, run an interactive container in detach mode, with volumes and with hostname "fvtt" from the image we've created above
+If all is fine now, run an interactive container in detach mode, with volumes, network and with hostname "fvtt" from the image we've created above
+> #docker run -itd -h fvtt **-p 12345:30000** --ip=172.23.3.2 --volume=/opt/fvtt/xfer:/srv/foundry/xfer --name foundryvtt-server --network=fvtt-net --add-host=fvtt:172.23.3.2 --add-host=rproxy:172.23.3.1 fvtt-deb10-slim

+#### Run and start container in the background without published ports (access by proxy container through exposed port 30000)
-> #docker run -itd -h fvtt --volume=/opt/fvtt/xfer:/srv/foundry/xfer --publish 12345:30000/tcp --name foundryvtt-server fvtt-deb10-slim
+> #docker run -itd -h fvtt --ip=172.23.3.2 --volume=/opt/fvtt/xfer:/srv/foundry/xfer --name foundryvtt-server --network=fvtt-net --add-host=fvtt:172.23.3.2 --add-host=rproxy:172.23.3.1 fvtt-deb10-slim
->

 #### Start container manually
 > #docker container start foundryvtt-server